Skip to content

 • Navigate to Input

-Here you will find the option to set binds for multiple users, "Input User 1 Binds", "Input User 2 Binds" and so on.
+Here you will find the option to set binds for multiple users.
+Let's set-up User 1's controller:

-After you finish, go back, select Input User 2 Binds and repeat for user 2.
+Select which currently plugged-in controller will be assigned to this player.
+After you finish, go back, select Port 2 Controls and repeat for user 2.

 Hotkeys